Brian-Kwong/Pawsitive-Studying/README.md

 [^1]: This assumes you have homebrew (the package manager for macOS) installed.
 If you dont have it installed you can get it [here](https://brew.sh/)

-Additionally we will need to get a ExpoGo-- an that allows us to wirelessly transmit our web application to our mobile device.
+Additionally we will need to get a ExpoGo-- an app that allows us to wirelessly transmit our web application to our mobile device.

 [iOS📱](https://apps.apple.com/us/app/expo-go/id982107779)
 [Andriod ☎️](https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en_US&gl=US&pli=1)